ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 Markings like these can be found on many stones, and the same pock mark pattern can be seen in the photographs further above of the southwest corner of the foundation.

-There is one stone in particular that has always caught my attention: when I first saw it, I thought that it *almost* looked like letters, and as time passed, I became more convinced that they were in fact letters.
+There is one stone in particular that has always caught my attention from my earliest days in Brooktondale: when I first saw it, I thought that it *almost* looked like letters were carved into it, and as time passed, I became more convinced that they were in fact letters.
 The stone is on the southern/front face of the foundation on the east side of the main entrance.

 {{% fig "adams-photos/foundation/2023-05-09_12.39.22-imp" "800" /%}}